 The Legal Status Of Visitors And Premises Liability

-Those who visit residential premises often fall into three categories: Invitee, licensee and trespasser.
-As for the states that focus on the status of the injured visitor, 4 different labels may apply, and these are social guest, invitee, licensee and trespasser.
+Those who visit residential premises often fall into three categories: Invitee, licensee, and trespasser.
+As for the states that focus on the injured visitor’s status, 4 different labels may apply, and these are social guest, invitee, licensee, and trespasser.

-When you run a business for example, you expect customers to come into your premises. your customers automatically become invitees, and so the law expects you to take reasonable care by ensuring that my business premise is safe.
+When you run a business, for example, you expect customers to come into your premises.
+Your customers automatically become invitees, and so the law expects you to take reasonable care by ensuring that my business premise is in safe condition.

-A landlord is expected to give warning if children will gain access to his premises.
-He is also to state that a dangerous condition exists in his property, thus children accessing his property could face serious injuries or death.
+A landlord is expected to give a warning if children gain access to his premises.
+He is also to state that a dangerous condition exists on his property.
+Thus children accessing his property could face serious injuries or death.

 When Both Parties Are At Fault

-When solving premises liability claims, some states use what we call ”comparative fault”.
-This means the legal damage incurred by the injured person will be reduced to a certain percentage that will be equal to his fault.
-So in the event that the jury decided that he was 25% liable for his injury and the total cost of damages was $10,000, he would receive $7,500 instead.
+When solving premises liability claims, some states use what we call ”comparative fault.”
+This means the injured person’s legal damage will be reduced to a certain percentage that will be equal to his fault.
+So if the jury decided that he was 25% liable for his personal injury and the total cost of damages was $10,000, he would receive $7,500 instead.